-In a functioning democracy, political dissent is a regular and completely legal part of freedom of speech as well as free and fair elections.
+In a functioning democracy, political dissidents are exercising a regular and completely legal part of freedom of speech.
 This page focuses on the dissidents who risk their lives battling the most undemocratic dictatorships in the world.
-Also, visit our main section on world democracy

-Malala was 11 years old when she began blogging anonymously about life under Taliban rule in northwestern Pakistan and launched her campaign to support education for the poor.
-At 15, she survived a brutal assassination attempt and has recently returned from surgery to resume her work for women’s education as a solution in Pakistan and beyond, becoming the youngest Nobel Prize laureate ever.
+Malala was 11 years old when she began blogging about life under Taliban rule in northwestern Pakistan and launched her campaign to support education for the poor.
+At 15, she survived a brutal assassination attempt and proceeded to return to resume her work for women’s education as a solution in Pakistan and beyond, becoming the youngest Nobel Prize laureate ever.

 Dictatorships use many discriminatory policies to repress their population and dissidents face the worst of their fury.
 Political repression such as human rights violations, surveillance abuse, police brutality, imprisonment, involuntary settlement, stripping of citizen’s rights, and violent action or terror such as murder, summary executions, torture, forced disappearance and other extrajudicial punishment.
 Also visit our articles on international corruption.

 When dissidents unite for a common cause they often become a dissident movement.
 All modern dictatorships are opposed by established dissident movements that exist both inside and outside their borders.
 Many dissident movements find shelter and support for their activities inside the democratic world.
 Also, take a look at our articles on what we call Technology Dissidents including web-minded individuals like Lawrence Lessig, Eric Snowden, Julian Assange, and Bradley Manning.

 The non-profit Freedom House does a good deal of work assisting these types of dissidents but other charities involved in this fight include Amnesty International and the Worldwide Movement for Democracy.
 Movements.org is perhaps the major activist group focused solely on helping dissidents.
 A list of the worst of the worst dictatorships is produced every year by the democracy and civil rights group Freedom House.
 Take a look at “Worst of the Worst 2012: The World’s Most Repressive Societies“.
 Here is a quick summary: